 Cellular structure enables Autobots to transform into mechanical objects, cars, and other vehicles, including trucks, planes, and more.
 They also become weapons, communication devices, animals, and other organic life forms.
 All humanoid robots are divided into two opposing groups: Autobots and Decepticons.
 Characters are often combined into special teams.

 The first to appear was a line of toys released by Hasbro.
 It included ten Transformers that transformed into cars.
 They were the Autobots.
 The Decepticons’ adversaries were transformed into communication devices, planes, and weapons.
-The design of most of them was taken from Takara’s designs.
+Most of their designs were taken from Takara’s.
 The most important character is Optimus Prime.
 He commands all the others and opposes Megatron, the leader of the Decepticons.

 1984 – today

-The emblem depicts an Autobot head in the shape of a mask.
+The emblem depicts an Autobot head shaped like a mask.
 It is composed of individual fragments – geometric shapes that look like polygons.
 The nose is formed from a vertical rectangle with a split end at forehead level.
-The nasolabial area consists of a distinct letter “H,” underneath its rung is a trapezium, which forms the chin.
-On the forehead are a triangle with one convex side and a notch in the middle.
+The nasolabial area consists of a distinct letter “H”; underneath its rung is a trapezium that forms the chin.
+On the forehead is a triangle with one convex side and a notch in the middle.
 In place of the eyes are empty white eye sockets with lines diverging in all directions.

 1993 – 1995

-For a short period, a logo made up of the image of Ancient Robot, which communicated in Matrix with Rodimus Prime, was in use.
+For a short period, a logo featuring the image of Ancient Robot, who communicated with Rodimus Prime in the Matrix, was used.
 The style of the sign is similar to the previous one: disparate geometric shapes folded into a single mask.
 White stripes of equal width separate them.
-At the top right and left are visible two sevens (at the level of the ears).
+At the top, to the right and left, two sevens are visible (at the level of the ears).
 The nose has the shape of an inverted pentagon.
-In addition, there are many trapezes and two rhombuses of irregular configuration.
+In addition, there are many trapezoids and two irregular rhombuses.

 Font and Colors

-The design of the Autobots logos is fully consistent with the characters and style of the animated series.
-Both geometric designs look like the faces of humanoids, but the characters themselves are not.
-The developers emphasized this with angular elements, which can be transformed into any vehicle following the plot of the cartoon.
+The design of the Autobots’ logos is fully consistent with the characters and style of the animated series.
+Both geometric designs resemble humanoid faces, but the characters themselves are not.
+The developers emphasized this with angular elements that can be transformed into any vehicle, in line with the cartoon’s plot.

 The emblem contains no text, as it consists only of graphic characters.
 The inscriptions are only in the titles.
 The logo’s color palette is similar: it’s a combination of burgundy (the head of the living robot) and white (the background).
 A combination of black and white is also used.